v3io/iguazio_api_examples/taxi_nosql/README.md

 # 1. Generate Data

-To generate the data in CSV format, run the following scripts on the server on which the Iguazio Continuous Data Platform web-gateway service is hosted:
+To generate the data in CSV format, run the following scripts on the server on which the Iguazio Data Science Platform web-gateway service is hosted:

 ```sh
 ./create_random_passenger_data.sh